emmby/statesmith-simplified/docs/languages/javascript.md

 <iframe height="300" width="600" src="https://emmby.github.io/statesmith-simplified/languages/lightbulb.sim.html"></iframe>

-Let's look at how to use `lightbulb.js` in your own app.
+Now that you've been able to interact with your state machine, let's look at how to use it in your own app.

 ## Using the State Machine in your own app